Community Partners Against Substance Abuse Coalition (CPASA)

 Illinois Youth Survey

-CPASA advocates for local school participation in this survey, which tracks risky behaviors in youth grades 6-12.
-The results of the survey are extremely valuable in determining the best ways to decrease youth substance abuse in our community.
+CPASA is an advocate for local school participation in this survey.
+The Illinois Youth Survey helps track risky behaviors in youth grades 6-12.
+The results of the survey are tremendously valuable in determining the best ways to decrease youth substance abuse in our community.

 Would you be able to recognize the signs of substance abuse or depression in your child's room?

 CPASA's Hidden in Plain Sight program gives adults a great insight on what warning signs they should be looking for in their child's bedroom.
 The program begins by having the adult (21+) participants walk through CPASA's teenage bedroom.
 As the participants walk through, they are told to look for what they think could be signs of substance abuse or depression.
 Some of the objects placed throughout room are quite obvious, while others are in fact "hidden plain sight."